torvalds/linux/Documentation/security/siphash.rst

 the function, even if being able to observe many outputs, since 2^128 outputs is significant.

-Linux implements the "2-4" variant of SipHash.
+GNU/Linux implements the "2-4" variant of SipHash.

 Struct-passing Pitfalls
 =======================